ESP32 Thing Hookup Guide

 Installing the ESP32 Core

-Espressif’s official ESP32 Arduino core is hosted here on GitHub.
-They don’t have an Arduino board manager install yet (it should be coming soon), but they do have a simple set of installation directions to help.
+Espressif's official ESP32 Arduino core is hosted here on GitHub.
+They have a fairly simple set of installation directions to help.

 Clone or Download the Core